eddie-knight/RpgDB/README.md

 # RPG Database for Unity

-Open these files in a scene and add `WeaponDatabase.sh` to an object.
+Open these files in a scene and add a database script (such as `WeaponDatabase.cs`) to an object.
 Upon running, the script should be populated with data from each of the weapons in the JSON files.

 ## Requirements